curvegrid/go-ethereum-wiki/JavaScript-Console.md

     $ geth --verbosity 0 console

+Note: Since the database can only be accessed by one process, this means you cannot run `geth console` if you have an instance of geth already running.

 ## Non-interactive use: JSRE script mode

 It's also possible to pass files to the JavaScript intepreter.
 Load and execute any number of files by giving files as arguments to the [`js` subcommand](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options):